 For around 20 years while living in Canada, I have found out that living here is extremely butchering physically, emotionally, psychologically, and spiritually.
 Not offering genuine bonds is just one small thing!
 Most Canadians hide their racism and arrogance under their “Nice Person” mask.
 This is how they get away with torturing people who thus fail to communicate their real feelings and thoughts in time.
 One can have a functional network here although this is still hard for colored people; but, it is exceptionally hard to find real and trustworthy friends.

-I strongly recommend that you desert Canada—I will attempt to do the same.
+I strongly recommend that you leave Canada—I will attempt to do the same.
 I really don’t want my (future) children to be fed to prostitution or rape (article 1, article 2).
 I have learned over time that chances of escaping rape is actually low in Canada!
-Jimmy Hanks discusses several other problems that are offered by Canada, “Is it a good idea to immigrate to Canada?”
+Jimmy Hanks discusses several other problems that are offered by Canada in his article “Is it a good idea to immigrate to Canada?”
 Don’t sit there and listen to success stories, which are actually rare.
 Canadians live in denial and a lot of them are mentally ill.
-Its strongly possible that you are listening to a lie when you are listening to a success story.
+It is also strongly possible that you are listening to a lie when you are listening to a success story.
 I once came across a Canadian man who had gotten filthy rich by working in Canada but who was so harshly abused by his employers that he later became mentally ill.
 Seriously!
 Some success stories are like that.
 So get out before its too late!

 Lastly, I must remind you that I am an Empath ENFP who loves interacting with people.
 If I am feeling like I and those who are concerned need to desert Canada, then this is REALLY BIG NEWS.
 One core issue that is stimulating the rest of the relevant issues is Narcissism.
-According to article, Does a narcissism epidemic exist in modern western societies?
-Comparing narcissism and self-esteem in East and West Germany narcissism in individualistic cultures—referred to as “narcissism epidemic”—is higher than in collectivistic (holistic) cultures.
+According to article Does a narcissism epidemic exist in modern western societies?
+Comparing narcissism and self-esteem in East and West Germany—written by by Aline Vater ,Steffen Moritz, and Stefan Roepke—narcissism in individualistic cultures is higher than in collectivistic (holistic) cultures.
 This explains why Canada and America have higher rates of suicide than Pakistan.
 I know that Pakistan is dangerous for women but even then the suicide rate is lower than the ones for America and Canada.
 According to World Population Review, suicide rate in America is 15.3, in Canada is 12.5, and in Pakistan is 2.9.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.